GekkoTheFirst/alexei-vasko-n26task/taskThreeApi/README.md

 * *.* refers to the current directory as the build context.

 ### Reporting
-After a test run (either standard or Dockerized), the latest test report will be available in *reports* directory at the root of the project.
+After a test run (either standard or Dockerized), the latest test report will be available in the **reports** directory at the root of this task.
 This report provides a detailed overview of the test execution results.
-To view the Playwright HTML report, navigate to the reports directory and open the index.html file in your web browser.
+To view the Playwright HTML report, navigate to the **reports** directory and open the index.html file in your web browser.

 ### Approach and Tech Stack Choices
 This project utilizes Playwright for API testing, following POM design pattern.
 Next I will list some points why this approach and tech stack were chosen: